giboul/Hydrogibs/README.md

 # Example file

-`example.ipynb` might help you get the hang of thispackage
+`example.ipynb` might help you get the hang of this package